The Calabi-Yau Landscape: from Geometry, to Physics, to Machine-Learning

 and we wish to let the computer recognize them.
 The input is an image, which is nothing but a $m \times n$ matrix (indexing the pixels in a 2-dimensional grid) each entry of which is a 3-vector of a real value between 0 and 1, denoting the percentage of RGB values.
 Or, if we only wish to keep black-white (gray-scale) information as is sufficient for this case, each entry is then a real number between 0 and 1.
 In fact, it is even sufficient to only keep the information of whether each pixel is occupied so that the input is an $m \times n$ matrix of 0s and 1s.
 The output is an integer from 0 to 9.
 In the computer science literature, this is called a {\it 10-channel output}.

-As mathematicians or theoretical physicists, what might instinctively come to mind in order to solve this problem is to find a clever Morse function as we scan the input matrix row-wise and column-wise and detect the critical points, which is different because the topologies of the digits are all different.
+As mathematicians or theoretical physicists, what might instinctively come to mind in order to solve this problem is to exploit geometry and find, say, a clever Morse function as we scan the input matrix row-wise and column-wise and detect the critical points; these points will be different because the topologies of the digits are all different.
 Or, perhaps, one could compute the persistent homology, as it has become fashionable of late, of the pixels as a point-cloud of data.
 The downside to all of these is that (1) the computation is very expensive, and (2) there is too much variation: how I write the digits will differ substantially (though not overwhelmingly) from how you would write them.
 Upon reflection, this is rather like the situation of our concern: the computation, such as Gr\"obner bases, is too expensive and the input has some variation in configuration, e.g., CICY matrices are defined only up to permutations and splitting-equivalence, or a polytope is only defined up to $GL(n;\IZ)$.

 How does your smartphone, or, indeed, Google, treat \eqref{digits}?
 With today's access to data, one can readily proceed to repositories wherein there is a plenitude of writing samples.
 For example, the NIST (National institute of Standards) database \cite{nist} has some $10^6$ actual samples, classified in the form